UCILeR is a R&D Unit accredited and funded by FCT - Portugal National Agency within the scope of its strategic project: UIDB/04643/2020

 - Luís Braga da Cruz (Fundação de Serralves, Portugal)

 UCILeR's activities are disseminated through a bilingual Newsletter.
-They are published every two months and report the activities developed during this period.
+The Newsletter is published every two months and report the activities developed during this period.

 Previous numbers are available for consultation.